 Her father had given her a puppy when they moved.
 Probably hoping she wouldn’t be so lonely if she had a new cute and cuddly playmate.
 It helped but it just wasn’t the same.
-Currently the little bundle of energy was sound asleep in the sandbox.
+Currently, the little bundle of energy slept soundly in the sandbox.
 It wasn’t much of a sandbox either, just a really big tire filled with sand.
-She didn’t mind that though, it was kind of nice seeing grass and trees instead of the scrub that grows in the desert.
+She didn’t mind that though, she liked seeing grass and trees instead of the scrub that grows in the desert.

 She named her puppy Jake, not sure why, he just looked like a Jake.
 He had short stubby legs and really thick brown and white fur with a brown patch of fur surrounding his left eye.
-When she asked her dad what kind of dog Jake was he said he was a mutt.
-Not entirely sure what a mutt was she decided that it didn’t matter, he was hers and she thought he was perfect.
+When she asked her dad what kind of dog Jake was he said, "a mutt."
+Not entirely sure what kind of dog a mutt happened to be, she decided that it didn’t matter, her puppy was perfect.

 Another thing she enjoyed about living here were the clothes.
 All kinds of soft, warm and really cool clothes.
-She was currently wearing one of her favorite outfits: a pale pink and lavender plaid skirt with matching coat, lavender tights, pink boots and mittens.
-As the snow swirled around her the cold nipped at her nose and cheeks but the rest of her was toasty warm.
+She currently wore one of her favorite outfits: a pale pink and lavender plaid skirt with matching coat, lavender tights, pink boots and mittens.
+As the snow swirled around her the cold nipped at her nose and cheeks, but the rest of her was toasty warm.

-Suddenly her mother called to her from the house, it was time to go in for the night.
+Her mother called to her from the house, time to go in for the night.
 Amanda quickly turned and ran to the sandbox to retrieve Jake.

 He wasn’t there.
 Panicking she looked all around her and spotted a bundle of white bounding behind a tree heading for the woods.
 “Jake come back!”
 Amanda called as she ran after him.
 Fleeting bursts of white led the way as she tried desperately to catch her puppy.

 A dark shadow flitting between the trees brought her chase to an abrupt halt.
 Terrified, she turned to run back home only to discover that she was surrounded by trees.
-Everything looked dark and foreboding in the dim light, she didn’t know which direction home was.
+Everything looked dark and foreboding in the dim light; she didn’t know which way to go to get home.